segmentio/analytics-react-native/README.md

   return YES;
 }
 ```
-### Native Anonymous ID
+### Native AnonymousId

-If you need to generate an `anonymousId` either natively or before the Analytics React Native package is initialized, you can send that value across the bridge and utilize it in the JavaScript layer.
-Segment does not generate this value for you, but does extend the functionality necessary to dispatch the value across the bridge.
+If you need to generate an `anonymousId` either natively or before the Analytics React Native package is initialized, you can send the anonymousId value from native code.
+The value has to be generated and stored by the caller.
 For reference, you can find a working example in the app and reference the code below:

 **iOS**
 ```objc